Employee Assignments

 Assignment Actions

-Each assignment row has action buttons (visible based on current status):
+Each assignment row exposes action buttons (visible based on current status):

-• Pause — Pauses an in-progress assignment.
+- Pause — Pauses an in-progress assignment.
 The worker sees a "paused" state on their device.
+(Only shown while the assignment is "In Progress".)

-• Cancel — Cancels the assignment entirely.
-The worker's device returns to normal mode.
+- Cancel — Cancels the assignment entirely.
+The worker's session returns to idle.

 Filtering